Magisk-Modules-Repo/HideNavBar/README.md

 ### v4.0
 - Hopefully fixed the issue that made so uninstalling the module made gestures completely unavailable on some ROMs
 ### V5.0
-- Update to the latest Magisk module template
+- Update to the latest Magisk module template and some minor clean ups in the code